apache/echarts-doc/en/option/component/visual-map.md

 ```

 Among them, each row is a dimension which equals with `dimension`.
-For example, when `dimension` is 1，the second row is selected to map to visual element.
+For example, when `dimension` is 1, the second row is selected to map to visual element.

 ## seriesIndex(number|Array.<number>)